 - The Market

-I had to consider my design process for each of these areas when designing minor encounters,
+I had to consider my design process for each of these areas when designing minor encounters to make the best player experience possible.

 Players need to be taught new mechanics at a good pace so that they aren't bored or fatigued.

-In this example, in the Ridge, the player was very new to the game, so the encounters were enforcing basic mechanics such as movement, interacting with static objects, and using their slingshot.
+In this example, in the Ridge, the player was very new to the game, so the encounters were enforcing basic mechanics such as movement, interacting with static objects, and using their slingshot to interact with the environment.

 2. Map out